M e e t t h e V i n t n e r s

 “Through private tastings and personal experiences, we’ve developed a strong following of people who we have touched and have an appreciation for what we do, and we appreciate their loyalty.”

-James’s Elgin roots run deep – he grew up in Elgin Valley, on Oak Valley, the farm owned by his family for more than a century.
+James’s Elgin roots run deep.
+He grew up in Elgin Valley, on Oak Valley, the farm owned by his family for more than a century.

 “Elgin had long been known for its potential as a premium wine-producing area, due to its cool climate, altitude and abundant water,” he says